 The Bachelor of Music degree is a professional program with a choice of two majors: Music Education or Music Performance.
 The Bachelor of Arts is a liberal arts degree.
-Formal acceptance as a music major or minor is accomplished by passing a performance audition before the music faculty and completing Theory I and Ear Training 1.
+Formal acceptance as a music major or minor is accomplished by passing a performance audition before the music faculty and completing the Theory I and Ear Training 1 sequence of classes.